stacks-network/stacks/Stacks FAQ.md

 Simple arbitrage between the value of STX on exchanges and STX minted by mining.

 Earlier this year we introduced a limited mining bonus that gives early miners even more than 1000 STX/block in the early weeks of the system.
-    - Specifically the STX mining schedule is:
+Specifically the STX mining schedule is:
 - Years 0-4: 1000 STX/block
 - Years 4-8: 500 STX/block
 - Years 8-12: 250 STX/block
 - Years 12+: 125 STX/block

-    - See the Whitepaper for updated token economics.
+See the [Whitepaper](https://gaia.blockstack.org/hub/1AxyPunHHAHiEffXWESKfbvmBpGQv138Fp/stacks.pdf) for updated token economics.

 **How can I calculate the amount of BTC required for mining for one week?**

-See this community built [calculator](https://friedger.github.io/mining-calculator) There are lots of moving parts, but this calculator should help you get the gist of it.
+See this community built [calculator](https://friedger.github.io/mining-calculator).
+There are lots of moving parts, but this calculator should help you get the gist of it.

 **What are the minimum hardware requirements for mining?**